Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Monday Edition

 With that being said and written, enjoy the shows below with a brief description of each show:

-Both the Steelers and the Colts have had a rough go in 2022.
-What direction are the MNF opponents going in?
-With Dave Schofield on assignment, join BTSC’s Jeff Hartman and Bryan Anthony Davis in previewing Steelers vs. Colts.
+The Pittsburgh Steelers looked sharp in the first half and dull in the second against the Falcons.
+But in the end, the Steelers made plays when it counted to beat the Falcons 19-16.
+Join Jeff Hartman, Dave Schofield and Bryan Anthony Davis as they break down the game like no one else does on the latest edition of The Steelers Post-Game Show.

-Let’s Ride, Monday: How the Steelers can get back on the winning track
+Let’s Ride, Monday: Don’t look now, but the Steelers are really improving

-The Pittsburgh Steelers are preparing for a Monday night game vs. the Indianapolis Colts in Week 12, and there is plenty for the Steelers to play for.
-Jeff Hartman talks about that, his DraftKings Sportsbook parlay and more on the latest episode of “Let’s Ride”.
+Don’t look now, but your 2022 Pittsburgh Steelers are starting to turn the corner.
+Are they there yet?
+No, but they are improving.
+On this Monday episode of the “Let’s Ride” podcast, Jeff Hartman talks about this, injury news and updates after the Steelers 19-16 win over the Atlanta Falcons.

 Check out the rundown of the show: